-Three processes are available: extracts (as kelp meal or powder), cold-processed (usually liquid) and enzymatically digested (liquid).
-Ranked in quality of content and plant availability they are (highest to lowest) 1) enzymatically digested, 2) cold-processed and 3) extracts.
+Three processes are available: extracts (as kelp meal or powder), cold-processed (usually liquid), and enzymatically digested (liquid).

+In regard to quality of content and plant availability, they are ranked (highest to lowest) as 1) enzymatically digested, 2) cold-processed, and 3) extracts.